Cyanryuu/WEBMaker/README.md

 ####WEBMAKER####
-uses .NET which is installed by default on newer Windows versions

-does absolutely nothing else than make .webms
+uses .NET which is installed by default on newer Windows versions Does absolutely nothing else than make .webms

-is a click and point wrapper around FFMPEG
+Is a click and point wrapper around FFMPEG

 ####HOWTO####